 BMJ pico is our one page abridged format for research papers in the print journal, which some authors volunteered to help us pilot.
-We have designed BMJ pico with evidence based medicine experts to succinctly present the key evidence from each study, to help minimise delay between online and print publication, and to enable us to publish more research in each week’s print BMJ.
+We have designed BMJ pico with evidence based medicine experts to succinctly present the key evidence from each study, to help minimise delay between online and print publication, and to enable us to publish more research in each week’s print issue of The BMJ.
 See frequently asked questions (FAQs) about BMJ pico.

 There is no need for authors to prepare a BMJ pico to submit along with their full research article.
 Authors produce their own BMJ pico, using a template from us, only when the full article has been provisionally accepted.

-Each BMJ pico needs to fill a single page in the print BMJ, and we've found that a word count of 550 is about right, on average.
+Each BMJ pico needs to fill a single page in the print issue of The BMJ, and we've found that a word count of 550 is about right, on average.
 This has to include the whole body of the text.
 The statement on funding and disclosures is not a footnote - it's a key part of the BMJ pico.

-But page layout depends on the size of the accompanying simple table or figure (for which we allow necessary flexibility): if your table or figure is relatively small it may be fine for the text to slightly exceed the 550 word limit.
+But page layout depends on the size of the accompanying simple table or figure (for which we allow necessary flexibility): if your table or figure is relatively small it may be fine for the text slightly to exceed the 550 word limit.
 If it's bigger than average, we may need to cut the text slightly.
-This need to consider layout may seem rather trivial for a research article, but the single page format is an important element of BMJ pico's appeal and usefulness to readers.
+This need to consider layout may seem rather trivial for a research article, but the single page format is an important element of the BMJ pico's appeal and usefulness to readers.
 So please try to stick to around 550 words of text (excluding the title and authors' details).

 Please ensure that your BMJ pico poses a concise research question that really works as a question.

 For example "Do nurse-led follow-up programmes improve patient rehabilitation after discharge from intensive care?" (this was an RCT).